This is what a goiter looks like. Now this goiter is very large one and is going on for some time.

 Unless you work in undeveloped country, you likely won't see this in western countries or in the

 US.
 Let's review the causes of goiter.
-You can have an endemic goiter, a sporadic goiter, a diffuse
+You can have a sporadic goiter, a diffuse

 toxic goiter, you can have thyroiditis, it can be as a result of medications or drugs, dietary

 or environmental goitrogens, and you can have enzymatic defects that actually increased the

 risk of goiters.
 Also, diffuse malignant disease of the thyroid can actually lead to a very large

 goiter.
 Infiltrative diseases can also lead to goiter.
 So let's again review hyper versus hypothyroidism.